 However, LoadRunner provides a great help in form of Protocol Advisor from version 9.5 onwards.
 Protocol advisor detects the protocols that application uses and suggest us the possible protocols in which script can be created to simulate the real user.

 Q #9.
-What is correlation?
+What is a correlation?
 Explain the difference between automatic correlation and manual correlation?

 Manual Correlation involves identifying the dynamic value, finding the first occurrence of dynamic value, identifying the unique boundaries of capturing the dynamic value, writing correlation function web_reg_save_param before the request having the first occurrence of dynamic value in its response.